 - receive on his/her behalf any data protection notices;

 - give consent to any transfer of his/her data.

 Information from third parties

-Occasionally we may receive information about you from other sources (such as credit reference agencies), which will be added to the information already held about you in order for us to help supply our services and products to you.
+Occasionally we may receive information about you from other sources, which will be added to the information already held about you in order for us to help supply our services to you.

 Information that will be collected automatically

 Under data protection legislation, we can only use your personal information if we have a proper reason for doing so, e.g.:

 - to comply with our legal and regulatory obligations;

 - for the performance of our contract with you or to take steps at your request before entering into a contract;